-Some contraceptives should not be taken during treatment with MAVIRET, so your doctor may ask you to change your contraceptive.
+Some contraceptives should not be taken during treatment with MAVIRET, so your healthcare professional may ask you to change your contraceptive.

 Does it really matter when I take MAVIRET?

-How can I remember to take my MAVIRET every day?
+How can I remember to take MAVIRET every day?

 There are many ways to remember.
 For example, you could set a reminder on your phone or online calendar.
 Or you could leave sticky notes on the front door to remind you before you go out.